-Season vegetables with garlic and fresh herbs such as rosemary, thyme, and marjoram to give them a Mediterranean flavour, and only salt them afterwards.
+Season vegetables with garlic and fresh herbs such as rosemary, thyme, and marjoram to give them a Mediterranean flavor, and only salt them afterward.
 Pepper and a dash of lemon can round off the taste.
 Potatoes should be wrapped in foil before putting them on the grill.

 Vegan sausages, burgers, and steaks on the barbecue